 Wipe dry with a soft, non-abrasive dish towel to avoid scratching.
 The bottom surface of your pan should be dry before touching a burner.

-3. Skip the Seasoning
+3. Let's Talk Seasoning

 4. Ready for the Heat

-No pre-heating necessary.
+Pre-heat for up to 90 seconds on low to medium heat only before adding oil.
 Avoid leaving an empty pan on a hot burner, unless over very low heat.